thiwankarandeni/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

-This project presents a complete end-to-end data warehousing and analytics solution designed as a portfolio project to demonstrate key concepts and industry best practices in data engineering.
+This project presents a complete end-to-end data warehousing solution designed as a portfolio project to demonstrate key concepts and industry best practices in data engineering.

 ---
 ## Project Architecture